marta-krzyk-dev/CrazyPizzaCLI/README.md

 `set DEBUG=* & node index.js` // Print out all debug messages

-`set DEBUG=cli & node index.js` // Print out debug messages coming from debug module
+`set DEBUG=cli & node index.js` // Print out debug messages coming from cli module

 3. The app informs which ports are active and that the Console is active.
 4. In the console, enter a command.
 Find the available commands in a table below.